rilwan99/angstrom/contracts/docs/known-issues.md

 - can only encode up to `N` of `X` => limited count of assets, pairs and orders is intentional
 - can only specify output for partial orders
 - can add liquidity to disabled pools
+- can only configure 1 Uniswap AMM pool at a time

 ## Bundle Building Footguns
 - Liquidity positions do not include the upper bound, donating to the upper bound will not credit